odpi/egeria-docs/site/docs/types/4/0462-Governance-Action-Processes.md

 ???+ deprecated "Deprecated types"
     The *ignoreMultipleTriggers* attribute in the *NextGovernanceProcessStep* has been deprecated.
 It is now located in the *GovernanceActionType* entity.
+    The *supportedGuards* attribute in the *GovernanceActionType* has been deprecated in favour of the *producedGuards* entity.

 --8<-- "snippets/abbr.md"